vladdoster/t_s/hw_2.md

 ![b](https://github.com/vladdoster/t_s/blob/master/b.png)

 c.
 The line output would be y=0.1654 -302.7121.
-This shows a very small trend over time.
+This shows a very small trend over time which makes sense because there are always more people becoming adults.

 d.